syncfusion-content/blazor-docs/blazor/mention/templates.md

 ---
 layout: post
 title: Templates in Blazor Mention Component | Syncfusion
-description: Checkout and learn here all about Templates in Syncfusion Blazor Mention component and much more.
+description: Checkout and learn here all about templates in Syncfusion Blazor Mention component and much more.
 platform: Blazor
 control: Mention
 documentation: ug
 ---

-# Templates in Mention
+# Templates in Blazor Mention Component

-The Mention has been provided with several options to customize each suggestion list item, display item, and data loading indication.
+Mention is a templated blazor component, that allow you to customize various part of the UI using template parameters.
+It allows you to render custom components or content based on your own logic.
+The Mention has been provided with several options to customize each suggestion list items.

+## Template context

+The templates used by Mention are of type `RenderFragment` and they will be passed with parameters.
+You can access the parameters passed to the templates using implicit parameter named `context`.
+You can also change this implicit parameter name using `Context` attribute.

 ## Item template